 MoDOT has a zero-tolerance policy toward any NOV from regulating agencies, such as the Missouri Department of Natural Resources or the Environmental Protection Agency.
 Department employees study the situations that lead to NOVs and LOWs and then take action to prevent future occurrences.

-For calendar year 2014, MoDOT received zero NOVs.
-The number of NOVs during the past five years (2010-2014) has ranged from zero to seven, LOWs ranged from four to 15.
-The trend for number of NOVs is down over the last five years.
-LOWs are down significantly from the previous year.
+The number of NOVs during the previous four years ranged from one to seven, LOWs ranged from five to 15.
+The trend for number of NOVs is down over the last four years.